 What Are BFRBs?

-They’re more common than people realize, and often deeply misunderstood.
+They’re more common than people realize and often misunderstood.

 A Simple Way to Understand Them

 BFRBs are not random.
-They tend to follow patterns and often serve a purpose, like helping people cope with stress, regulate emotions, or respond to physical sensations.
+They follow patterns and often serve a purpose, like helping people cope with stress, regulate emotions, or respond to physical sensations.

 For many people, these behaviors can feel automatic, hard to control, or both.